maelstrom-software/maelstrom/doc/book/0.11.0/src/programs.md

 ### Test Runners

-Test runners are the glue between their associated test frameworks (Cargo, Pytest, etc.) and the Maelstrom system.
+Test runners are the glue between their associated test frameworks (Cargo, Go, Pytest, etc.) and the Maelstrom system.
 Test runners know how to build test binaries (if applicable), what dependencies to package up into containers to run the test binaries, and how to execute individual tests using the test binaries.
 They then use this information to build tests, execute them on the Maelstrom system, and then collect and present the results.

-We currently have two test runners, but we're working to add more quickly.
+We currently have three test runners, but we're working to add more quickly.
 Please let us know if there is a specific test framework you are interested in, and we'll work to prioritize it.